realpython/python-guide/docs/dev/env.rst

 Text Editors
 ::::::::::::

-Just about anything which can edit plain text will work for writing Python code, however, using a more powerful editor may make your life a bit easier.
+Just about anything that can edit plain text will work for writing Python code, however, using a more powerful editor may make your life a bit easier.

-VIM
+Vim
 ---

 Vim is a text editor which uses keyboard shortcuts for editing instead of menus or icons.
-There exist a couple of plugins and settings for the VIM editor to aid Python development.
+There are a couple of plugins and settings for the Vim editor to aid Python development.
 If you only develop in Python, a good start is to set the default settings for indentation and line-wrapping to values compliant with :pep:`8`.
 In your home directory, open a file called :file:`.vimrc` and add the